gbmhunter/candy-calc/README.rst

 	- Behind-the-scenes binding (candy-calc implements the MVVM model using knockout.js), so you don't have to worry about event handlers
 	- You can run more than one calculator inside a web page.
 	- Dependencies are downloaded via CDN to increase page load times

+NOTE: (2015-06-15) Unit tests are currently not working when run automatically through TravisCI, although they do work manually if you load up test/index.html in a browser.

 Built-in Validators
 -------------------